 - Vulnerability Scanning and Penetration Testing

-- Uberflip conducts annual penetration testing by an independent third party to confirm the security of the platform.
+- Uberflip conducts annual penetration testing by an independent third party to confirm the security of its Content Experience Platform.

 - Subject to Uberflip’s approval, Customers may also perform their own penetration testing and security scans.
 Customers are required to provide the results of the scans to Uberflip.

 - Scans that detect vulnerabilities are evaluated by employees using Uberflip-defined risk criteria to triage and prioritize.

 - Vulnerabilities are prioritized based on potential impact to the Service, with “critical” and “high” vulnerabilities typically being addressed within 30 days of discovery and “medium” vulnerabilities typically being addressed within 90 days of discovery.